 Our primary commercial PowerModule product today has a power rating of 250 kW.
-This product is known as the PM250 and it is the power converter we currently use in our commercial distributed superconductor magnetic energy storage (D-SMES), dynamic VAR (D-VAR®) and power quality industrial voltage restorer (PQ-IVR $^{\text{TM}}$ ) product lines.
+This product is known as the PM250 and it is the power converter we currently use in our commercial distributed superconductor magnetic energy storage (D-SMES), dynamic VAR (D-VAR®) and power quality industrial voltage restorer (PQ-IVR $^{\text{\tiny M}}$) product lines.

-We have completed the development of our next generation of PowerModule power converters, which we call the PowerModule 1000TM, or PM1000TM power converter.
+We have completed the development of our next generation of PowerModule power converters, which we call the PowerModule $1000^{TM}$, or PM1000[TM] power converter.
 The PM1000 power converter family features a scalable, modular and flexible design architecture.
 It is an intelligent and fully integrated power converter that has a compact package design and yields a very high power density of up to 130 Watts/cubic inch.
 Features of this design include:

 - state-of-the-art IGBT technology;

 - · scalable design;

 - · flexible architecture; and

-- high power density.
+- · high power density.

-In fiscal 2004, we received our first two orders for our PM1000 power converters.
-One was from Calnetix, for the supply of the power electronics associated with a 2MW generator application for the British Royal Navy.
-The other order was from United Defense International for the power electronics for a new electric weapons system for the U.S. Army.
-We believe these orders represent a good starting foundation upon which we can build additional sales of PM1000 power converters.
+In 2004, we delivered our first two products based on the PM1000 power converters.
+These products included a 2 MW generator power conditioning and control system for the Royal Navy (of Great Britain) and components for the pulsed power system of a new electric weapons platform for the U.S. Army.
+In addition, we have obtained our first order for PM1000s to be utilized for power flow control of a wind turbine.
+We believe these orders represent a good foundation upon which we can build additional sales of PM1000 power converters.